brndnmtthws/brndn-io/content/about/index.md

 ## Videography

 I have a neglected [YouTube
-channel](https://www.youtube.com/user/aeouuuuuuuuuuuuuuu) (too time consuming, poor ROI), and I occasionally [stream on Twitch](https://www.twitch.tv/letsmakestuff).
+channel](https://www.youtube.com/user/aeouuuuuuuuuuuuuuu), and I occasionally [streamed on Twitch](https://www.twitch.tv/letsmakestuff) in the past but I lack the passion these days.
 Notably, my work was featured in a documentary about WeWork on Hulu.

+Some of my YouTube content feels a bit cringe to me now, but I leave it out there anyway because some people seem to enjoy it 🙂

 ## Adventures